oculometric/CGDaP/Programming Fundamentals/Programming Fundamentals Assignment.md

                 cout << "Item ID must be within the list of valid item IDs." << endl << endl;
                 continue;
             }

-            bool result = im.set_slot(slot_to_set, item_id);
+            // try to set the slot, if it was out of range, try again bool result = im.set_slot(slot_to_set, item_id);
             if (!result)
             {